University Policy

 A. Effective Date:

-This policy will become effective upon the date of approval by the Senior Vice President for Administration and Finance and the Provost and Executive Vice President.
+This policy will become effective upon the date of approval by the Executive Vice President for Administration and Finance and the Provost and Executive Vice President.

 B. Date of Most Recent Review: